Museum previews famous photos in Black History Month exhibit

 "He loved most of all, making the prints himself," Highberger added.

-Highberger said not only did Mitchell cherish his technique and work, he cherished the people he worked with until the day he died.
+Highberger said not only did Mitchell cherish his technique and work, but he also cherished the people he worked with until the day he died.

 Friday was a special preview event for the art.